Political Science

 Current Research

-For my PhD I am researching feminist and decolonial approaches to resisting/ challenging different systems of oppression in people’s everyday lives.
-My research focuses on the interaction of agonistic and antagonistic dimensions in epistemic struggles and embodied forms of protest in Palestine and Israel.
-Using agonism-antagonism and peace as a prism to understand and to deconstruct the experiences of epistemic and physical violence of people living conflict and oppression on a daily basis, I frame agonistic-antagonistic confrontations/ interplays as a performative and epistemically disruptive politics that constitutes a language of resistance and disruption that creates political spaces for the emergence of new subjectivities.
+For my PhD, I am researching embodied approaches to challenging dominant systems of knowledge in everyday life in Palestine and Israel.
+My focus is on the interaction between agonistic and antagonistic dimensions within epistemic struggles and embodied forms of protest.
+Specifically, I examine how Palestinian artists within Israel and the West Bank as well as Israeli anti-Zionist/anti-apartheid activists use embodied performances to disrupt hegemonic knowledge systems and resist various forms of violence and injustice.
+My research also touches on future-oriented or utopian reimaginations of Palestine as expressed through these performances.
+I conceptualise the agonistic-antagonistic interplay as a performative, epistemically disruptive politics—an embodied language of dissent that opens up political spaces for the emergence of new subjectivities.
 My research is part of the project “Pushing the boundaries of peace research - reconceptualizing and measuring agonistic peace” (PUSHPEACE), funded by Riksbanken Jubileumsfond 2019-2023.

 Publications